A350 Interior by BMW DesignWorks

-The Airbus A350 passenger jet is due to enter service in 2010.
-Available in three classes, and the A350-900 which can handle up to 300 passenger,
+The Airbus A350 passenger jet entered service in 2010.
+Available in

+in three classes, and the A350-900 which can handle up to 300 passenger,

 also in three different classes.
-Both versions will be controlled by fly-by-wire
+Both versions are controlled by fly-by-wire

 systems and promise lower maintenance costs and better fuel economy.

-Useful when you can cover up to 8,800 nautical miles
+Useful when you can cover up to 8,800 nautical miles in one trip.

-is a dome that that gives us the feeling of spaciousness or
+there is a dome that that gives us the feeling of spaciousness or

 openness in the cabin and configured for whatever mood you want to